headzoo/bitcoin-wallet-api/README.md

 * Concrete methods are defined for each API call, which means modern IDEs can provide auto-complete and argument documentation.
 * Arguments for each API call are checked for correct type and format, which is useful during development and debugging.
 * Abstracts away some of the Bitcoin API complications and inconsistencies, while tyring to stay close to the original.
-* Pool management so that wallets may be clustered, with queries are evenly distributed to the cluster.
+* RPCPool management so that wallets may be clustered, with queries are evenly distributed to the cluster.
 * Solid documentation for each API call.
 Often taken directly from the Bitcoin source code.

 See the [Bitcoin API wiki](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list) for information on each method.